saeyslab/harpy/docs/index.md

 ---

+- **🧪 Single-cell representations from highly multiplexed images and downstream use with [PyTorch](https://pytorch.org/)**

+  Learn how single-cell representations can be generated from highly multiplexed images.
+These representations can then be used downstream to train classifiers in PyTorch. 👉 [Tutorial](../docs/tutorials/general/generate_single_cell_representations.ipynb)

+---

 - **🧠 Deep Feature Extraction**

-  Discover how `Harpy` enables fast, scalable extraction of deep, cell-level features from multiplex imaging data with the [**KRONOS**](https://github.com/mahmoodlab/KRONOS) foundation model for proteomics. 👉 [Tutorial](../docs/tutorials/general/Featurize_with_kronos.ipynb)
+  Discover how `Harpy` enables fast, scalable extraction of deep, cell-level features from highly multiplex imaging data with the [**KRONOS**](https://github.com/mahmoodlab/KRONOS) foundation model for proteomics. 👉 [Tutorial](../docs/tutorials/general/Featurize_with_kronos.ipynb)

   💡 Want us to add support for another deep feature extraction method?
   👉 [Open an issue](https://github.com/saeyslab/harpy/issues) and let us know!